MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-qlik.md

 - [Installed an Application Proxy connector](~/identity/app-proxy/application-proxy-add-on-premises-application.md#install-and-register-a-connector)

 ## Publish your applications in Azure
-To publish QlikSense, you will need to publish two applications in Azure.
+To publish QlikSense, you'll need to publish two applications in Azure.

 ### Application #1: